zhbanton/wdi_1_ruby_demo_basics/README.md

 _Need this for the rest of the demos/code alongs_
 `puts "Hey I'm printing this to the terminal"`

+Ruby also has a _print_ method that doesn't output newline on output.

 ### Demo/Code Along
 * Create a show_names.rb in the demo dir.
 * Create a couple of puts statements to display you first, middle, last and full name.